 Weight Loss History

 For example, “[Patient Name] has a long history of failed weight loss attempts.
-She spent three years in Weight Watchers, has been a member of a gym with regular attendance for three years, and once lost twenty pounds but gained back forty.
+She spent three years in Weight Watchers, has been a gym member with regular attendance for three years, and once lost twenty pounds but gained back forty.
 [Patient Name] is unable to exercise for extended amounts of time due to osteoarthritis, which is obesity-related.
 In my professional opinion, [Patient Name] is a qualified candidate for weight loss surgery.”

 Family Health History